Skip to main content

 In Sicily, the largest island in Italy and the Mediterranean with its 25,711 square kilometers (9,927 square miles), the climate is Mediterranean along the coasts and on the smaller islands, with mild, moderately rainy winters and hot, sunny summers.

-On the contrary, rainfall is usually not abundant at low altitudes, since it ranges from 400 to 600 millimeters (16 to 23.5 inches) per year: it amounts to 495 mm (19.5 in) per year in Trapani, 525 mm (20.5 in) in Syracuse, 545 mm (21.5 in) in Catania, 555 mm (22 in) in Enna, 610 mm (24 in) in Palermo, and just 370 mm (14.5 in) in Gela, on the southern coast.
+In Sicily, precipitation is not abundant at low altitudes, since it usually ranges from 500 to 600 millimeters (20 to 23.5 inches) per year.
 Messina is an exception, since it receives 850 mm (33.5 in) per year.
 The rain pattern in Sicily is Mediterranean, with a maximum in autumn and winter, when thunderstorms are fairly frequent as well, a drop in spring, when there is already little rain, and a minimum in summer, when it rains very rarely.
 The landscape is often semi-arid, also because of the long summer drought, especially at low altitudes and on the southern slopes.

 The island is subject to the sirocco, the hot wind from Africa, which can raise the temperature to around 20 °C (68 °F) or above in winter and 40 °C (104 °F) in summer.
 From June to August, during the hottest days with the sirocco, the temperature reached as high as 43 °C (109 °F) in Messina and 44/45 °C (111/113 °F) in Trapani, Palermo and Catania.